How to live stream and start church online

 Step 4 – Choose Your Streaming Destination(s)

 For online church live streaming, most churches will prioritize engaging with their audience on their website.
 Life.Church’s Church Online Platform is a great way to set up an online campus virtual community, and it is easy and free!
+Other great platforms include Altar Live or Brushfire.
 You can also display a Resi player directly anywhere on your website using an embed code.

 Social destinations such as Facebook and YouTube are great for church live stream marketing in order to reach attendees that would not normally come to your website, but often distract viewers from your content with other videos or content.
 Viewers will typically engage with church live stream content around 2-5 minutes on Facebook, 15-20 minutes on YouTube, and up to about 40-55 minutes on a church website.
 In order to have best engagement with an online community, your website is usually the best primary streaming destination.